 1750.27 change as shown

-NOTE 1—A BlockAck frame or an Ack frame is sent in immediate response to the BlockAckReq frame for HT-immediate or HT-delayed block ack, respectively.
+NOTE 1—A BlockAck frame is sent in immediate response to the BlockAckReq frame for HT-immediate block ack.
 An Ack frame might be sent in immediate response to an S-MPDU in the VHT MU PPDU.

 1750.30 correct font size on "immediate acknowledgement"